July 26, 2016 | Branding

 For many businesses, your web site may be very central to establishing and promoting your brand image.
 Your logo is usually highly visible on your web site.
 The design of your web site is the perfect place to build a full visual identity based on the colors you choose, the style of photos or illustrations you use, and the overall look and feel of the site.
 Additionally, the writing on your web site gives you the opportunity to build consistent voice for your brand.

-Your brand is more than just your web site, but for many businesses, your web site is the heart of your online brand.
+Your brand is more than just your web site, but for many businesses, your web site is the face of your online brand.

 Branding is not marketing.